MBK Partners

-MBK Partners (MBKP) is a private equity firm focused on North Asia.
+MBK Partners (MBKP) is a private equity firm focused on East Asia.
 According to Forbes, MBK Partners is one of the largest private equity firms in Asia.

 In 2023, Private Equity International, ranked MBK Partners as the eighth largest private equity firm in Asia based on total fundraising over the most recent five-year period.

-Overview
+History

-MBK Partners was founded in 2005 by Michael ByungJu Kim and several other senior Asian executives from the Carlyle Group.
+MBK Partners was founded in 2005 as a buyout company by Michael ByungJu Kim and several other senior Asian executives from the Carlyle Group.

-In January 2022, a 13% stake of the firm was sold to Dyal Capital Partners.
+In January 2022, a 12.5% stake of the firm was sold to Blue Owl Capital (formerly known as Dyal Capital Partners).

 MBK Partners' investment focus is in North Asian regions, namely China, Japan and South Korea.

 MBK Partners has offices in Beijing, Hong Kong, Seoul, Shanghai and Tokyo.

+As of 2017, MBKP manages Special Situations funds that focus on providing capital solutions in North Asia for companies with constrained access to financing due to developmental stage, market cycles, or structural inefficiencies.
+The firm's Special Situations strategy has included at least two flagship funds, with the first closing at approximately $850 million, and the second raising around $1.8 billion in commitments.